glennhenry/cs-notes/docs/deep-learning/12-variational-autoencoder/variational-autoencoder.md

 The main concept is the data distribution, the model will capture the probability distribution of different data samples occuring.
 The generation process is a probabilistic, it is done by sampling the distribution.
 This will make the model able to generate samples that are similar to the training data but not necessarily identical.

 Actually, we can use the similar concept of VAE that samples the data obtained from the encoder which will later be represented in the latent space to generate new image.
 However, the latent space doesn't model the variability or uncertainty of the data, it is simply a lower-dimensional representation of the data.
-They are also not continous or discrete, sampling it would be challenging.
+They are also not continous or discrete, meaning sampling it would be challenging.

 ![VAE architecture](./vae.png)
 Source : https://theaisummer.com/Autoencoder/